-UNITED STATES DISTRICT COURT FOR THE NORTHERN DISTRICT OF ILLINOIS GENERAL ORDER 15 - 0007
+UNITED STATES DISTRICT COURT FOR THE NORTHERN DISTRICT OF ILLINOIS GENERAL ORDER 16 - 0014

-The full Court met in executive session on Thursday, April 23, 2015 and approved the creation of Local Criminal Rule 41 Search Warrants.
-The proposed rule was published with comments due on April
+The full Court met in executive session on Thursday, May 19, 2016 and approved a technical amendment to Local Criminal Rule 41, Search Warrants.
+This is a technical amendment and does not require publication for comment.